atovpeko/docs/use-timescale/compression/index.md

 # Compression

+IAIN: mark as deprecated and point to hypercore.

 Time-series data can be compressed to reduce the amount of storage required, and increase the speed of some queries.
 This is a cornerstone feature of Timescale.
 When new data is added to your database, it is in the form of